-The PP [12] declares that the PACE is mutual authentication and secure messaging functions.
-The PACE, as specified in the ePassport specifications, [15] is a mechanism to counter only an attack made by an attacker who does not know MRZ data, in which the attacker interrupts wireless communication to try to eavesdrop and tamper information read out from an ePassport IC to a terminal.
+The PP [12] declares that the BAC and PACE are mutual authentication and secure messaging functions.
+The BAC and PACE, as specified in the ePassport specifications [15], are mechanisms to counter only an attack made by an attacker who does not know MRZ data, in which the attacker interrupts wireless communication to try to eavesdrop and tamper information read out from an ePassport IC to a terminal.

-According to the ePassport specifications [15], MRZ data is the information necessary to break into the PACE, and therefore it is possible to read out information for Passive Authentication eventually by masquerading as a legitimate terminal if the attacker can obtain the MRZ data.
-Thus the authentication cannot counter the threat from the attacker who knows MRZ data trying to break in the PACE to read out data from the ePassport IC.
+According to the ePassport specifications [15], MRZ data is the information necessary to break into the BAC7 and PACE, and therefore it is possible to read out information for Passive Authentication eventually by masquerading as a legitimate terminal if the attacker can obtain the MRZ data.
+Thus, the authentication cannot counter the threat from the attacker who knows MRZ data trying to break in the BAC and/or PACE to read out data from the ePassport IC.
 However, even if the attacker can obtain the MRZ data, attackers cannot logically read out an Active Authentication Private Key as long as the TOE conforms to the PP [12].